 Family Law • Parenting Plans • Child Support • Legal Guardian Rights • Non-Custodial Parent Rights

 When courts serving the greater Columbus area including Hilliard and Upper Arlington determine both child custody and child support, there are many factors that weigh into the judge’s or magistrate’s decision.
 The root principle, however, is determining what is in the child’s (or children’s) best interests.
 Unless there is a risk of harm to the child, the child should have access to both parents – it’s better for the child’s development and the parents should be involved as much as possible to the extent that they are able once the divorce or dissolution is completed.

-If you are involved in or contemplating child custody proceedings for the first time, whether in a divorce action or not, or a proceeding to modify a prior custody order, don’t put off contacting White & Fish any longer.
-We are a high-tech law office and with over 65 years of combined experience.
-Our firm has been awarded an AV-Rating* by our peers through Martindale-Hubbell.
+If you are involved in or contemplating child custody proceedings for the first time, whether in a divorce action or not, or a proceeding to modify a prior custody order, don’t put off contacting Buck, Fish & White, Ltd. any longer.
+We are a high-tech law office and with over 100 years of combined experience.
+Our law firm has been awarded an AV-Rating* by our peers through Martindale-Hubbell.

-The family law attorneys of White & Fish, L.P.A., Inc., can represent you to help make sure that your rights are respected and that you don’t lose your involvement in the lives of your children.
+The family law attorneys of Buck, Fish & White, Ltd., can represent you to help make sure that your rights are respected and that you don’t lose your involvement in the lives of your children.
 We can also help you reach a negotiated solution through collaborative divorce.

 Determining the Children’s Best Interest in Hilliard